-In October the vent gas scrubber connected to tank 610 at the Bhopal plant begins to malfunction.
+The vent gas scrubber connected to tank 610 at the Bhopal plant begins to malfunction in October.
 The caustic flow indicator on the scrubber is also malfunctioning, making it difficult to verify whether the unit is operating or not.

-In the middle of October the MIC production unit is temporarily shut down because a large amount of the chemical is already in storage in tanks 610 and 611.
+The MIC production unit is temporarily shut down in the middle of October because a large amount of the chemical is already in storage in tanks 610 and 611.

-On 26 November the position of second shift maintenance supervisor for the MIC unit is abolished.
+The position of second shift maintenance supervisor for the MIC unit is abolished on 26 November.

-The incident: In the hours before midnight on 2 December 1984 water enters MIC storage tank 610.
+In the hours before midnight on 2 December, water enters MIC storage tank 610.
 A runaway reaction occurs that releases tonnes of toxic, white, MIC gas.